Leopoldov95/Vagabond-Connect/README.md

 ## General Info
-This is a Full-Stack Social Media website where a user can have an account, create a post and manage it, follow and view other users, comment on posts, and personaliz their profile page.
+This is a Full-Stack Social Media website where a user can have an account, create a post and manage it, follow and view other users, comment on posts, and personalise their profile page.
 All information is stored in a Mongo database and the frontend was created using React and Typescript.

 ## Screenshot
 ![ScreenShot](https://github.com/Leopoldov95/Vagabond-Connect/blob/MERN/vagabond_screenshot.png?raw=true)